Most Americans Did Not Own Guns at the Start of the American Revolution

 The fact is, colonial governments and later states kept inventories of weapons from the time militias were first organized in America.
 Research proves colonial assemblies and later states regularly took a census of all firearms.
 They sent constables and appointed magistrates door-to-door to ask the basic questions; what guns do you have and what condition were they in?
 Common sense dictated that it was essential to know who had guns, and how usable they were.
 Land owners of specific wealth were only allowed firearms.
 This careful census of weapons gained importance in the 1760’s when hostilities towards British rule began to brew among all the colonies.
 And throughout our early history, there was no opposition.
 Again, Professor Bellisiles writes, “I wanted just one sentence, someone who thought it was wrong to regulate firearms.
 But no one in any legislative record ever complained about the gun census.”

 This raises the question as to how many guns the governments found in their census?
 Turning to Bellisiles’ extensive research: “In the Colonial period, there were only enough guns for about one and a half to two percent of the populace.
 But individual surveys are revealing: At the end of the 17th century, Maryland legislatures tabulated the weaponry they had on hand.
-They found 20 muskets, 38 carbines, 16 bayonets, 16 swords, 56 fuses, 16 horse pistols and 78 barrels of powder accumulated over the previous 25 years but never used.
+They found 20 muskets, 38 carbines, 16 bayonets, 16 swords, 56 fuses, 16 horse pistols and 78 barrels of powder accumulated over the previous 25 years, but never used.
 Not a formidable array of weapons.
 By 1768, the inventory had grown, listing 200 muskets, 86 carbines and six pistols in usable condition.
 Another 400 muskets were “very rusty” or “without locks and not worth repairing.”
 Interestingly, the colonial legislatures collected all these arms and put them in storage for safekeeping.

 All the legislatures of the colonies passed laws controlling access to guns, as well as the use of firearms.
 They reserved the right to seize weapons in times of emergencies and to hand them out to those better able to use them.
 Colonies forbade the use of firearms in connection with drinking or “entertainments.”
 The frivolous shooting of a musket during a time of emergency was punishable by death.
 There were laws about how large the weapons could be, the size of the shot, the quality of powder.
-All of this was regulated, and continued to be after the Second Amendment was passed; strong evidence of our founders’ use of a well-regulated milita present in the amendment’s wording.
+All of this was regulated, and continued in effect after the Second Amendment was passed; strong evidence of our founders’ use of a well-regulated militia present in the amendment’s wording.

 Redcoat charge